 To qualify as HEPA by US government standards, an air filter must remove (from the air that passes through) 99.97% of particles that have a size of 0.3 µm.

 "HEPA: High-efficiency particulate arrestance or HEPA is a type of air filter.
 Filters meeting the HEPA standard have many applications, including use in medical facilities, automobiles, aircraft and homes.
 The filter must satisfy certain standards of efficiency such as those set by the United States Department of Energy (DOE)." via Wikipedia

 Other Good Resources:

-- Top 10 Air Purifiers of 2016 - Home Air Quality Guides
+- Top 10 Best Rated Home Air Purifiers For 2018 — Home Air Quality Guides

 - The 7 Best Air Purifiers to Buy in 2018 — The Spruce